Welcome!

 We consider micro-, meso- and macro-scale brain circuits as dynamical systems that collectively produce functional computations and, ultimately, cognition and behavior.
 Here, the keyword is “collectively”, and, briefly, we could say that “the whole is more (and different) than the sum of the parts”.
 Analogously, pathologies are usually interpreted in terms of damage to system’s parts (“hardware”), while they may, especially in early stages, build-up from alterations of system’s dynamics (“software”).

-We aim at understanding how coordinated neural dynamics mediate information processing relevant to behavior, memory and attention functions (with an election focus on hippocampal and cortical networks).
-We also aim at identifying how alterations of dynamics translate into functional impairments.
+We aim at understanding how coordinated neural dynamics mediate information processing relevant to behavior, memory and attention, decision making and sensorimotor coordination functions (with an election focus on hippocampal, cortical and basal ganglia networks).
+We also aim at identifying how alterations of dynamics translate into functional improvement (e.g. along task learning and development) or functional impairments (e.g. in neurodegenerative diseases or other brain disorders).
 The dream is to design interventions that would preserve/rescue function by “repairing dynamics” and functional connectivity.

 Highlights